SunnyMass/DCVC-DT/README.md

 ## Update (Training code Released!)
 We have fully open-sourced the training code and partial binaries to support the community and promote academic research.
 - [x] **Training Code:** Released!
+See the `test_video_y_latent_optimized.py` file, which **supports not only the RGB format mentioned in the paper but also optimizations specifically tailored for YUV**.
 The DCVC-DC decoder currently lacks cross-platform support, and decoding may fail across different devices even on identical hardware models.
 To address this, we provide the full training code to facilitate your own training and evaluation.
 - [x] **Binaries for HEVC Class C and D:** Released.
 You can use the DCVC-DC decoder to decode these bitstreams.
 Please be mindful of the cross-device limitations mentioned above.

 ## Introduction